 - Depending on their reserves, central banks may decide to buy foreign currency or sell the local currency in order to influence its value.

 - In this way, they try to control the price of their currency in order to avoid either under- or overvaluation.

 3. Controlling the supply of money in circulation

-- Regulate the amount of money in circulation, a central bank may decide to issue or withdraw liquidity in the domestic currency.
+- A central bank may decide to issue or withdraw liquidity in the domestic currency to regulate the amount of money in circulation.

 - All central banks play an essential role.
 However, the weight of the currency and the economy they represent gives some of them an international dimension.

 The most important central banks include the ECB European Central Bank, the Federal Reserve, the Bank of England, the Bank of Japan, the Swiss National Bank and finally the Bank of Canada.
 Because of their country and their currency’s weight in the world economy, the influence of these central banks goes beyond their country’s borders.